the-pudding/starter/README.story.md

 ## Fonts

-Fonts are loaded async and use the `font-display: swap` CSS setting.
+Fonts are loaded async and use the `font-display swap` CSS setting.

 - **Tiempos Text** (default `body` font)
 - **Tiempos Headline** (disabled by default)